South Sudan offers olive branch to rebels, releases prisoners

 WINDOW OF OPPORTUNITY

-President Kiir's hand was strengthened earlier in the day when South Sudan's neighbours threw their weight behind him, saying they would not accept any bid to oust him.
+President Kiir's hand was strengthened earlier in the day when South Sudan's neighbors threw their weight behind him, saying they would not accept any bid to oust him.

 Addressing a special summit of the Inter Governmental Authority on Development (IGAD), an east African regional body, Kenyan President Uhuru Kenyatta urged Kiir and Machar to seize "the small window of opportunity" and start peace talks.